-More often than not, this is a problem with the dishwasher’s heating element.
+This is often a problem with the dishwasher’s heating element.
 If your heating element is in working order, check the high-limit thermostat (a device that prevents the dishwasher from getting too hot).
 According to Part Select, a malfunctioning high-limit thermostat can cause the heat to shut off before your dishes are fully dry.
-You can usually find your high limit at the bottom of the dishwasher tub, directly behind the access panel.
+You can usually find your high limit thermostat at the bottom of the dishwasher tub, directly behind the access panel.
 You can use a multimeter to check the device.
 Lastly, check your rinse aid dispenser to make sure it’s not empty and that it’s dispensing properly.
 Without rinse aid, your dishes will not dry as easily.

 Your dishwasher smells bad

-Old, wet food is likely the cause of the smell.
+Old, wet food is likely the cause of any bad smell coming from your dishwasher.
 Look through your machine carefully for any food, and clean your dishwasher’s screen (located at the bottom of your machine).
-You may be surprised to see just how dirty and disgusting your screen is.

 Your dishwasher doesn’t start

-If it sounds like your dishwasher is “trying to work,” but it just won’t run correctly, your motor may be stuck.
-If so, try spinning the fan motor by hand and see if that gets it moving.
+If it sounds like your dishwasher is trying to work, but it just won’t run correctly, your motor may be stuck.
+If so, try spinning the fan motor by hand to see if that gets it moving.
 It’s important that you turn off the power using the main panel first, however, to avoid electrical shock.